Alice Keck Park Memorial Garden

+the floor of one of the highest hill.
+(The sundial had to be removed due to vandalism).
 The garden features a man-made pond stocked with turtles and koi, as well as a gazebo and many meandering walkways and paths.
 All the plants in the garden, some native and some ornamental, are chosen specifically to be tolerant of the low-water nature of the Santa Barbara climate.
 In addition, there is an area regarded as a sensory garden for the visually impaired.

 The Arbor Area of Alice Keck Park Memorial Garden is a popular venue for weddings.
 It is beautifully maintained and also public property, making it one of the best valued, budget-conscious wedding venues in Santa Barbara.